Buachie/planet-facts/README.md

 This react application provides a general overview, structural, and geological information about the planets in our solar system as well as links to Wikipedia entries on each one.
 All of the data is stored in a data.json file and is displayed in the DisplayPlanets component.

+The site is also fully accessible by keyboard in case the user is physically impaired or does not have access to a mouse

 ## Available Scripts

 In the project directory, you can run: